The lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 Therefore, the skin replenishes itself better in humid weather by simply soaking in moisture from the air.

-If you live in excessively dry climates or places where it gets very cold during winter, chances are that you are dealing with dryness occasionally or constantly.
+If you live in arid climates or places where it gets freezing during winter, chances are that you are dealing with dryness occasionally or constantly.

 Therefore, make sure to have a humidifier (I love this one) or simply place a large water bowl anywhere near you.